• Skip to primary navigation

 kids playing game

 The girls had a great time playing this game.
-I can see how this game can be moved inside easily on rainy days.
+I can see how this game could be moved inside easily on rainy days.
+For the indoor version, use painter's tape to "draw" an apple tree on your floor or carpet.
 We love versatile crafts and games.

 Comments